GitataY/printf/README.md

-The printf project is a collaboration between Yvonne Gitata and Silas Abel to create a printf function
+The printf project is a collaboration between Yvonne Gitata and Sylus Abel to create a printf function